 Before you invest a lot of time on a TODO item, do bring it up for discussion on the mailing list.
 For discussion on applicability but also for ideas and brainstorming on specific ways to do the implementation etc.

 You can also come up with a completely new thing you think we should do.
 Or not do.
 Or fix.
 Or add to the project.
 You then either bring it to the mailing list first to see if people will shoot down the idea at once, or you bring a first draft of the idea as a pull request and take the discussion there around the specific implementation.
 Either way is fine.

 We offer guidelines that are suitable to be familiar with before you decide to contribute to curl.
-If you're used to open source development, you'll probably not find many surprises in there.
+If you are used to open source development, you will probably not find many surprises there.